-On or before August 1st of each year, the City Secretary will post information on the city's official bulletin board and on the city's website listing all openings on any City of Brenham board or committee.
-The City Secretary’s office will mail notices to all current board members with an expiring term.
+On or before August 1st of each year, the City Secretary will post information on the City’s website and social media sites encouraging qualified people to fill out an application to serve.
+The City Secretary’s office will mail reappointment application forms to all current board members with an expiring term.

-A shorter application form will be used for incumbent board members seeking another term.
+A shorter “Request for Re-appointment” form will be used for incumbent board members seeking another term.
 Incumbents will also be required to submit their request to serve another term to the City Secretary’s office.

-All application forms will be due on October 1st.
-Any applications received after the deadline date will not be considered.
+All requests for appointment must be returned to the City Secretary by November 1st.
+Any applications received after the deadline date may not be considered.

-Applications are considered current for one year from submittal date, after which the application will be removed from consideration In order to be considered in the next recruitment period, the applicant will be required to submit a new application.
+Applications are considered current for one (1) year from submittal date, after which the application will be removed from consideration.
+In order to be considered in the next recruitment period, the applicant will be required to submit a new application.

-Additional information that could be used in reviewing applications include: evaluations from the staff liaison and/or member attendance records.
-The Mayor and City Manger may also take into account past applications submitted by a candidate and previous experience on other boards.
+The City Manager and City Secretary, along with a subcommittee of the Council, will review all submitted applications.
+Additional information that could be used in reviewing applications include information from the staff liaison, attendance records, and training records.
+The subcommittee may also consider past applications submitted by an applicant and previous experience on other boards.

 TERM OF OFFICE

-Board members serve for a staggered term of three (3) years with the exception of the Brenham Community Development Corporation (BCDC), the Planning & Zoning Commission, and the Board of Adjustments and Appeals whose members shall serve for staggered two (2) year terms.
+Board members serve for a staggered two (2) year terms.
 All terms expire on December 31.
-In the event that appointments are not made prior to the expiration of the member’s term, the board member shall continue to serve until their successor is appointed by Council.
+In the event that an appointment is not made prior to the expiration of a member’s term, the board member shall continue to serve until their successor is appointed by Council.

-The City Council retains the right to replace any appointed member at any time and for any reason.
-Board members are appointed for a limited purpose and time, and once the assigned term of office is completed, they are excused from this appointment unless the City Council selects them for another term of service in accordance with this policy.
+The Council retains the right to replace any appointed member at any time and for any reason.
+Board members are appointed for a limited purpose and time, and once the assigned term of office is completed and Council has appointed their successor, they are excused from service on the board unless the Council selects them for another term of service in accordance with this Policy.